-1. Attending a NITARP workshop held in National Harbor, MD, at the American Astronomical Society (AAS) meeting in January 2018.
+1. Attending a NITARP workshop held in Seattle, WA, at the American Astronomical Society (AAS) meeting in January 2019.
 The purpose of this workshop is to meet your team, meet your scientist, learn about the basics of the NASA archives to be used, and start to define the research project to be conducted.
 The reason for attending the AAS meeting (and not just returning home immediately after the workshop) is to understand how AAS meetings work and to learn about current astronomy research and how research is presented in posters; time will also be spent continuing to work with your team to define your project.
 Your project may be something that you or another teacher in your group initiates, or it may be something that your scientist mentor suggests, or some combination of the two; your team will discuss it in person.

-The AAS meeting starts the evening of Monday January 8, 2018 and goes through Friday January 12.
-Our NITARP workshop is currently scheduled for Monday, January 8, necessitating travel on Jan 7.
-Participants are expected to attend the AAS from Monday (Jan 8) through Wednesday (Jan 10), but you are encouraged to stay through the end of the meeting on Friday, (Jan 12), if your schedule permits.
+The AAS meeting starts the evening of Sunday January 6, 2019 and goes through Thursday January 10.
+Our NITARP workshop is currently scheduled for Sunday, January 6, necessitating travel on Jan 5.
+Participants are expected to attend the AAS from Monday (Jan 7) through Tuesday (Jan 10), but are encouraged to stay through the end of the meeting on Thursday, (Jan 10), if your schedule permits.
 You must attend this meeting.
 Applicants who state that they cannot attend the AAS meeting will not be accepted, even if the conflict is related to science fairs or sports coaching commitments.

 - 2. Working long distance with each other on a research program that uses data from any of the IPAC holdings, including but not limited to IRSA, NED, and/or the NASA Exoplanet Archive, in conjunction with NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
 You must be comfortable collaborating over phone and email.
 (There is a LOT of email!) - 3.
 Meeting for 4 days in Pasadena, California at Caltech (specifically IPAC) to work on the data and to understand the process of doing your science.
-Each team will decide when to meet (dates TBD by your team, probably but not necessarily in the Summer of 2018).
+Each team will decide when to meet (dates TBD by your team, probably but not necessarily in the Summer of 2019).
 This program is primarily for educators, but in order to support your educational efforts, we anticipate that, contingent on availability of funds, you may have the opportunity to bring up to 2 students per educator to IPAC.
 If you choose to bring students, they must be heavily involved in the project; more details will be available to the teachers in the program to guide their student selection. - 4.
-Attending the AAS meeting in Seattle, WA in January 2019 to present results of your project, both from a scientific and educational perspective.
+Attending the AAS meeting in Honolulu, HI in January 2020 to present results of your project, both from a scientific and educational perspective.
 Again, we anticipate that, contingent on availability of funds, you may have the opportunity to bring up to 2 students per educator to the AAS.

-Travel costs associated with all three of these meetings (trip to AAS meeting to get started, trip to IPAC to work on project, and trip to AAS to present project results), within reason, are covered by NITARP.
-If we do not believe we have funds, we will not go on the trip, so you will never be left hanging with unreimbursed reasonable travel expenses.
+Travel costs associated with all three of these meetings (trip to AAS meeting to get started, trip to IPAC to work on project, and trip to AAS to present project results) are covered by NITARP to the extent they comply with Federal travel expenditure rules.
+If we do not believe we have funds, we will not go on the trip, so you will never be left hanging with unreimbursed compliant travel expenses.